 Ares, the god of war, bloodshed, and violence – you can never have too many gods of war, apparently – was clearly not a one-woman man.
 Not only did he have an affair with Aphrodite, goddess of love, behind the back of Aphrodite’s husband Hephaestus (the poor old crippled god of fire, metalworking, and crafts ended up become a cuckold while Ares and Aphrodite had eight children together), Ares ended up fathering a frankly ridiculous total of 58 children by 33 women.
 On the plus side, he didn’t swallow a single one, so at least we’re making some progress here.

-Despite what you might imagine about Mount Olympus, and contrary to most of what we’ve learnt already, it wasn’t all incest, patricide and affairs.
+Despite what you might imagine about Mount Olympus, and contrary to most of what we’ve learnt already, it wasn’t all parties, patricide and affairs.
 Hestia, virgin goddess of the hearth, home and chastity, is one of the lesser-known Greek gods.
 She is, however, one of my favourites and her symbols being the hearth and kettle doesn’t hurt that.
 Who doesn’t love a goddess who would always be prepared to pop the kettle on and make a nice cuppa?

 Some stories even suggest that she gave up a seat as one of the Twelve Olympians (the real big wigs) so that Dionysus, the god of booze, drugs and partying, could have her seat.
 I’m sure a lot of the Greek myths would be totally different if she’d taken her seat and the gods had spent a bit less time drinking wine and a bit more time dunking chocolate digestives, the best biscuit ever invented.